jliuhtonen/travis-branch-radiator/README.md

-# travis-branch-radiator
+# Travis branch radiator
 Travis branch build status radiator/dashboard.

-You can use the [hosted version on GitHub pages](http://jliuhtonen.github.io/travis-branch-radiator) or host it in your own environment.
+* You can use the [hosted version](http://jliuhtonen.github.io/travis-branch-radiator) or host the static files yourself.
-Works with public or private Travis.
-Does not send your API key anywhere except the Travis API through HTTPS.
+* Works with public and private Travis
+* Does not send your API key anywhere except the Travis API through HTTPS.

-Plz send PRs.
+* Responsive layout with solarized colors

+Pull requests welcome.

-License is MIT.
+## License

+MIT